zhaoweiyu-github/ChromBERT/README.md

 **ChromBERT** is a pre-trained deep learning model designed to capture the genome-wide co-association patterns of approximately one thousand transcription regulators, thereby enabling accurate representations of context-specific transcriptional regulatory networks (TRNs).
 As a foundational model, ChromBERT can be fine-tuned to adapt to various biological contexts through transfer learning.
 This significantly enhances our understanding of transcription regulation and offers a powerful tool for a broad range of research and clinical applications in different biological settings.

-[ChromBERT-tools](https://github.com/TongjiZhanglab/ChromBERT-tools) is a lightweight GitHub toolkit that exposes core ChromBERT functionality through easy-to-use command-line tools (CLI). **ChromBERT-tools v1.0 will be released on December 26, 2025**
+[ChromBERT-tools](https://github.com/TongjiZhanglab/ChromBERT-tools) is a lightweight GitHub toolkit that provides easy-to-use command-line interfaces (CLIs) and Python APIs for core ChromBERT workflows.

 ![ChromBERT Framework](docs/_static/ChromBERT_framework.png "Framework")